cellgeni/souporcell/README.md

 ../actions/twosubmit.sh
 ```

-If you need to change the donor value, edit the `twosubmit.sh` script
+If you need to change the donor shared value, edit the `twosubmit.sh` script

+Please note if you are comparing samples that had souporcell ran with different k values, use the larger k value for n shared.
+Also ensure that the
+samples with the smaller k value are submitted in the second `cat samplefile` so that there are no indexing errors.
+This will mean having 2 sample
+files that are read.